ashishcodes05/ashishcodes05/README.md

 ---

 ### 🧬 About Me
-- 🧠 CSE Undergrad @ IIIT Bhubaneswar
+- 🧠 Currently in 3rd yr @ IIIT Bhubaneswar
 - 🔭 Currently building awesome MERN stack projects
 - ⚙️ I break stuff... then fix it like a pro (usually 😅)
+- 💻 Beginner in github
 - 🐱‍💻 Learning low-level system design just to impress the compiler
 - 🕶️ Fluent in sarcasm and JavaScript